jackson-nestelroad/battler/fxlang.md

 ## Motivation

 Pokémon battles are complex.
-Many things can impact many different parts of a battle: moves, abilities, items, statuses, volatile statuses (which can stack), weather, field effects, and more.
-Furthermore, many different things can be impacted by these different effects, from calculations (e.g., damage, type effectiveness, accuracy, etc.) to other effects themselves (such as those on a field, side, or individual Mon).
+Many things can impact many parts of a battle: moves, abilities, items, statuses, volatile statuses (which can stack), weather, field effects, and more.
+Furthermore, many things can be impacted by these different effects, from calculations (e.g., damage, type effectiveness, accuracy, etc.) to other effects themselves (such as those on a field, side, or individual Mon).
 This high complexity makes supporting 900+ moves and 180+ abilities practically impossible in the core logic of a battle engine.

 Thus, there is a need for making battle effects easy to program for different battle events and conditions.